-- (b) the sale and price of the transaction depend on observance of conditions that cannot be taken into account; - (c) data used by the declarantwhen stating the customs value are not proved by documents or do not contain quantitative data and are not trustworthy; - (d) -participants in the transaction are mutually dependent persons, with the exception of cases where the transaction value ihas to be s-acceptabled for customs purposes under the provisions of paragraph 35 their mutual dependence did not affect the price of the transaction, which should be confirmed by the person making the declaration.-In these cases the mutual dependence of persons is understood as follows: - one of the participants in the transaction (a natural person) or an official of one of the participants in the transaction is at the same time an official of another participant in the transaction; - the participants in the transaction are co-owners of the enterprise; - the participants in the transaction are linked by labour relations; - one of the participants in the transaction is an owner of a deposit (share) or a possessor of at least 5% of shares with a right to vote in the statutory capital of another participant in the transaction;
+- those established by legislation; - those related to a geographical region where the goods can be resold; - those that do not seriously affect the price of the goods; - (b) the sale and price of the transaction depend on observance of conditions that cannot be taken into account; - (c) data used by the declarant_when stating the customs value are not proved by documents or do not contain quantitative data and are not trustworthy; - (d) participants in the transaction are mutually dependent persons, with the exception of cases where the transaction value ihas to be s-acceptable for customs purposes under the provisions of paragraph 35 their mutual dependence did not affect the price of the transaction, which should be confirmed by the person making the declaration.
+In these cases the mutual dependence of persons is understood as follows: - one of the participants in the transaction (a natural person) or an official of one of the participants in the transaction is at the same time an official of another participant in the transaction; - the participants in the transaction are co-owners of the enterprise; - the participants in the transaction are linked by labourlabor relations; - one of the participants in the transaction is an owner of a deposit (share) or a possessor of at least 5% of shares with a right to vote in the statutory capital of another participant in the transaction; - both participants in the transaction are under direct or indirect control of a third party; - the participants in the transaction control jointly a third party directly or indirectly; - one of the participants in the transaction is under direct or indirect control of another participant in the transaction; - the participants in the transaction or their officials are relatives.